Satyori — Surya Complete Guide

 Ayurvedic Connection

 Surya is primarily Pitta in nature, governing the body's metabolic fire, transformation, and heat-producing processes.
-A strong Surya supports healthy Agni (digestive fire) and sharp intelligence, while an afflicted Surya can aggravate Pitta leading to inflammation, acidity, and skin disorders.
-Ayurvedically, Surya-dominant individuals benefit from cooling foods, moderate sun exposure, and practices that channel their intense fire without burning out.
+A strong Surya supports healthy Agni (digestive fire) and sharp, decisive intelligence; an afflicted Surya can drive Pitta out of bounds and produce inflammation, hyperacidity, skin heat, and a hair-trigger temper.
+Surya-dominant individuals benefit from cooling foods, moderate (not maximal) sun exposure, coconut water, ghee, and practices that channel intense fire without burning the operator out.
+See <a href='/ayurveda/dosha/pitta/'>Pitta</a> for the full physiology.

 Planetary Relationships